spences10/scottspence.com/posts/gets-better-with-git.md

 sync, i.e. forget to pull a change made on the remote then try to check your changes in before pulling the changes into your local version.
-I'm by no means confident if things go a bit wrong but I have developed a “[Commit Often Perfect Later]” approach so if you do break something you didn't lose too much of you valuable time trying to work out what went wrong where.
+I'm by no means confident if things go a bit wrong but I have developed a "[Commit Often Perfect Later]" approach so if you do break something you didn't lose too much of you valuable time trying to work out what went wrong where.